Madrid and Barcelona savor break ahead of Champions League

 Both will restart their Champions League campaigns in a couple of weeks, with Madrid needing to overcome a 2-1 first-leg loss at home to Manchester City and Barcelona hosting Napoli after a 1-1 draw in Italy.

-“We need a little peace of mind,” Barcelona forward Lionel Messi said after the team’s 5-0 rout of Osasuna in the last round of the Spanish league on Sunday.
+“We need a little peace of mind,” Barcelona forward Lionel Messi said after the team’s 5-0 rout of Alavés in the last round of the Spanish league on Sunday.
 “The break will be good to give us a clear head and allow us to come back with more motivation than ever.”

 Barcelona finished five points behind Real Madrid, which ended its season with a 2-2 draw at Leganés.
 Madrid won its record 34th league title — and first in three years — after an impressive run of 10 straight wins following the pandemic break.

-Note: This story has been corrected to show that Barcelona defeated Alavés in the final round, not Osasuna.